Michigan Secretary of State

+The Michigan Department of State is a principal executive department of the government of Michigan.
+It is responsible for administering elections, regulating notaries public, and maintaining records of statutes and the Great Seal of Michigan.
+It also serves as the state's department of motor vehicles, administering motor vehicle registration and licensing automobile drivers.
-The Michigan Department of State is administered by the Secretary of State, who is elected on a partisan ballot for a term of four years in gubernatorial elections.

-The Secretary of State is the third-highest official in the State of Michigan.
+The department is led by the secretary of state of Michigan, a constitutional executive officer elected on a partisan ballot every four years alongside gubernatorial elections.
+The office is currently held by Jocelyn Benson of the Democratic Party, first elected in 2018.
 As the name implies, the officeholder was originally responsible for much of state government, but now the duties are similar to those of the other 46 secretaries of states across the United States.
-If the Governor and Lieutenant Governor are both absent from the state, or the offices are concurrently vacant for some other reason, the secretary of state serves as acting governor.

-In Michigan, the Secretary of State is not only responsible for elections, but also oversees vehicle registration and the licensing of automobile drivers, similar to a motor vehicles regulator in other states.
-The officeholder also oversees and regulates notaries public and is the keeper of the Great Seal of Michigan.
+The secretary of state is the third-highest elected official in Michigan, and serves as acting governor in the absence of the governor and lieutenant governor.

-Under state law, the Secretary of State must have at least one office in each of Michigan's 83 counties.
+Under state law, the secretary of state must have at least one office in each of Michigan's 83 counties.

-The current Secretary of State is Jocelyn Benson, a Democrat.